Ninsun: Character

 Ninsun's name was written dNIN.GUL.
-The cuneiform sign GUL could be read as both sun and sumun in Sumerian, as attested by syllabic glosses in lexical lists, but its meaning was the same in both cases, "wild cow."
-It is possible the name was initially understood as "lady wild cow," but in most of the ancient sources it was interpreted as a genitive compound, "lady of wild cows."
-Ninsun was often compared to these animals, and in the Epic of Gilgamesh she is at one point referred to with the Akkadian epithet Rimāt-Ninsun, "wild cow Ninsun."
+The cuneiform sign GUL could be read as both sun and sumun in Sumerian, as attested by syllabic glosses in lexical lists, but its meaning was the same in both cases, "wild cow".
+It is possible the name was initially understood as "lady wild cow", but in most of the ancient sources it was interpreted as a genitive compound, "lady of wild cows".
+Ninsun was often compared to these animals, and in the Epic of Gilgamesh she is at one point referred to with the Akkadian epithet Rimāt-Ninsun, "wild cow Ninsun".

 In texts from Lagash, Ninsun is sometimes referred to as a lamma.
 In this context, lamma most likely should be understood as a designation of a deity's function, namely their involvement in granting long and prosperous life to devotees.
-It is possible that "Lamma-Ninsumuna" was envisioned as leading Lugalbanda by the wrist, even though lamma goddesses were usually described as walking behind the person they protected.
+It is possible that "Lamma-Ninsumuna" was depicted leading Lugalbanda by the wrist, even though lamma goddesses were usually described as walking behind the person they protected.
 It is also probable that in some cases Ninsun was believed to bestow a lamma upon kings.
 An inscription of Ur-Ningirsu I identifies her with the goddess Lammašaga, usually viewed as the sukkal of Bau.
 Claus Wilcke argues that in this case the name Lammašaga should be only understood as a descriptive epithet.

 The so-called "Pennsylvania tablet" of the Old Babylonian version of the Epic of Gilgamesh attests that Ninsun was believed to be capable of dream interpretation.

 Kings of the Third Dynasty of Ur, as well as Gudea of Lagash, regarded Ninsun as their divine mother.
 However, there is no evidence that Ninsun was ever regarded as a mother goddess similar to Aruru or Ninhursag.

 Associations with other deities

 Parentage and marriage

-Ninsun referred to Anu and Urash as her father and mother in at least one text, which both Jacob Klein and Clause Wilcke interpret as literal statements regarding her parentage.
+Ninsun refers to Anu and Urash as her father and mother in at least one text, which both Jacob Klein and Clause Wilcke interpret as literal statements regarding her parentage.
 On the other hand, Jan Lisman considers the identity of Ninsun's parents to be unknown, as in a myth describing her marriage the Anunna gods appear to collectively play the role which would customarily belong to parents of the bride, arranging the details of her marriage.
 Her husband was Lugalbanda, a deified legendary king of Uruk.
 They appear together in multiple sources, including the Weidner, An = Anum forerunner and An = Anum god lists, as well as the standard Emesal lexical list.
-However, in Mari Ninsun is attested in a list without Lugalbanda.
+However, in Mari Ninsun is attested in a god list without Lugalbanda.